Ptychography-4-0/ptychography/docs/source/contributing.rst

 Please update ``packaging/creators.json`` with your author information when you contribute to Ptychography 4.0 for the first time.
 This helps us to keep track of all contributors and give credit where credit is due!
 Please let us know if you wouldn't like to be credited.
-Our :ref:`authorship` describes in more detail how we manage authorship of Ptychography 4.0 and related material.

 If you are changing parts of Ptychography 4.0 that are currently not covered by tests, please consider writing new tests!
 When changing example code, which is not run